nhumrich/toggle-meister/readme.md

 There are only 4 states to a feature toggle.
 The feature is either on, off, in a rolling state or paused.
 On and off is pretty self explanatory, rolling is a percentage rollout where the service rolls out the feature to a small percentage of users over time and ramps up to 100%.
-Once a feature is at 100%, its considered to be on.
+Once a feature is at 100%, it's considered to be on.
 You can always go straight to ON at any time.
 Paused is a feature that is being rolled out, but you snooze the rollout for 48 hours.
 User id based rollouts is not and will likely never be supported.
 The idea is to "fight the man", and never allow "customer based toggles", as it is a very bad practice.
 Other concepts for beta releases are worth discussing.

 * How do rollouts work?

-This service currently uses a hardcoded distribution, which is reprensented by the curve of "at 50% of time complete, 30% of the users have the feature".
+Phased rollouts use a hardcoded probability distribution, which is represented by the curve of "at 50% of time complete, 30% of the users have the feature".
 This is represented in code by 24 distinct "points".
 These points are:
 ```
 [1, 2, 3, 5, 8, 11, 14, 17, 20, 23, 26, 30, 35, 40, 45, 50, 55, 61, 67, 73, 79, 86, 93, 100]